codemyriad/lamasca-processing/how-to-test-alto-xml.md

     `bash test-alto-batch.sh <path_to_alto_XML_file>`

-The script will lookup for a .jp2 and .tif image in the same directory and with the same name as the Alto XML file.

     e.g.

+    `bash test-alto-batch.sh test-alto/0001.xml`

+The script will lookup for a .jpeg image in the same directory and with the same name as the Alto XML file.

+    e.g.

     test_alto
         |-- 0001.xml
-        |-- 0001.jp2
-        |-- 0001.tif
+        |-- 0001.jpeg

 One can reset all data by removing the docker peristent volumes `data-mariadb` and `data-solr`.